Silovik

-In the Russian political lexicon, a silovik (силовик; plural: siloviki, силовики) is a person who works in the Russian Armed Forces, the Russian national police, Russian national drug control, Russian immigration control (GUVM), the Ministry of Justice, FSB political police, former KGB, GRU, the Foreign Intelligence Service (SVR), the Federal Protective Service (FSO) and any other state organisation that is authorised to use force against people.
+In the Russian political lexicon, a silovik (силовик; plural: siloviki, силовики) is a person with a power ministry background, i.e. government institutions responsible for the exercise of coercive state power.

+Examples include the Russian Armed Forces, the Russian national police, Russian national drug control (GUKON), Russian immigration control (GUVM), the Ministry of Justice, the Federal Security Service (FSB), former KGB personnel, Main Intelligence Directorate of the Russian General Staff (GRU), the Foreign Intelligence Service (SVR), and the Federal Protective Service (FSO).
 This word is also used for a politician who came into politics from these organisations.

 Siloviki is also used as a collective noun to designate all troops and officers of all law enforcement agencies of post-Soviet countries, not necessarily high-ranking ones.

 Etymology

-The term siloviki ('siloviks') is literally translated as "people of force" or "strongmen" (from Russian сила, "force").
-It originated from the phrase "institutions of force" (силовые структуры), which appeared in the early Boris Yeltsin era (early 1990s) to denote the military-style uniformed services, including the military proper, the police (Ministry of Internal Affairs), national security (FSB) organizations and some other structures.
+The term siloviki ('siloviks') is literally translated as "people of force" or "strongmen" (from Russian сила, "force" or "strength").
+It originated from the phrase "institutions of force" (силовые структуры), which appeared in the early Boris Yeltsin era (early 1990s) to denote the military-style uniformed services, including the military proper, the police (Ministry of Internal Affairs), national security (FSB) organisations, and some other structures.

 A similar term is "securocrat" (law enforcement and intelligence officer).
 Daniel Treisman in turn proposed a term "silovarch" (silovik and oligarch).